stuyvesant-cs/rocketools/README.md

 ## General information

 * These are all tools for use with the Rocket Chat Rest API: https://docs.rocket.chat/api/rest-api
-* You will need to gene an access token on the given server: https://docs.rocket.chat/api/rest-api/personal-access-tokens
+* You will need to procure ("gene") an access token on the given server: https://docs.rocket.chat/api/rest-api/personal-access-tokens
   * Put this info in a file called **token.txt** that looks like so:
   ```
   XAUTHTOKEN,token